SR1 Zoning Cape Town: Rules, Second Dwellings and Building Lines

 • Buying property and want to understand development potential

+Before ordering a full report, you can also query general municipal rules using our free Zonely Chat to search the complete Cape Town zoning scheme in plain English.
 For background on the process and deliverables, see our blog post: Zoning Report in South Africa.

 The Approval Process